Guarda is one of the most beautiful villages in Canton Graubünden (Grisons) in the Lower Engadine Valley.

 The use of wood is done inside.
 And the quality of houses is generally high.
 This is necessary to protect the residents from cold.

 The village of Guarda is considered one of the best-preserved in the Engadine due to its rich and beautiful houses.
+Because it never had a big fire like other villages in the Lower Engadine region, houses still had the same essence they had in the 16th and 17th centuries.
 Villages in this region are also known for their wooden fountains and churches.

 Switzerland’s most well-preserved and characteristic villages are confirmed by the Wakker Prize, which Guarda won in 1975.